-Unlike Kinesis' sector-based emissions analysis that looks at the GHG emissions associated with directly using and producing goods and services in the Inner West boundary, the consumption-based emissions analysis includes the upstream emissions associated with the entire supply chain of goods and services purchased in the Inner West by households.
-The household consumption-based emissions for the Inner West are estimated to be 3,278 kt CO2-e.
+Unlike Kinesis' sector-based emissions analysis that looks at the GHG emissions associated with directly using and producing goods and services in the Inner West boundary, the consumptionbased emissions analysis includes the upstream emissions associated with the entire supply chain of goods and services purchased in the Inner West by households.
+The household consumption-based emissions for the Inner West are estimated to be 3,278 thousand tonnes СО2-е.

-Based on the University of Sydney's analysis of Inner West residents' purchasing patterns, Kinesis has identified the top five emissions-intensive goods and services categories.
-These are outlined with example reduction strategies in Figure 10.
+Based on the University of Sydney's analysis of Inner West residents' purchasing patterns, Kinesis has identified the top five emissions-intensive goods and services categories shown in Figure 10.
+These are outlined with example reduction strategies in Table 2.